Antigone (1961 film)

 Antigone (Aντιγόνη, Antigone) is a 1961 Greek film adaptation of the Ancient Greek tragedy Antigone by Sophocles.
-It stars Irene Papas in the title role and was directed by Yorgos Javellas.
+It stars Irene Papas in the title role and was directed by Yorgos Javellas, who also adapted the play for the film.

 The film follows the story of the play closely, but ends differently – instead of Creon retiring back to the palace as in the play, the film ends with Creon relinquishing his kingship and exiling himself out of Thebes.

 Plot

-After Oedipus realises he married his mother Jocasta and stepped down as king of Thebes, his two sons Eteocles and Polynices kill each other in the struggle for the succession.
+After Oedipus realises he married his mother Jocasta and steps down as king of Thebes, his two sons Eteocles and Polynices kill each other in the struggle for the succession.
 Creon, Jocasta's brother, ascends the throne and give the order that the body of Polynices should remain unburied, since he assaulted Thebes to dethrone his older brother.

 Oedipus' daughter Antigone, after trying unsuccessfully to involve her sister Ismene in her scheme, defies the prohibition and buries her brother.
 Creon arrests both sisters, but eventually decrees that only Antigone has to be walled up alive, although the young woman is engaged to his son Haemon.

 Only the seer Tiresias manages eventually to open Creon's eyes and explains to him that the ban on the burial would anger the gods.
 It is however too late: even if Creon has Polynices buried and is willing to free Antigone, she has already hanged herself in her prison in the meantime.
 Shortly after, Haemon commits suicide as well and Creon, now broken by his own actions, renounces the throne.